meker12/commerce-channels.en/help/channel-manager/connect-marketplace.md

      When you add the values to [!DNL Channel Manager], Adobe hides the client secret and stores the value in a secure vault to maintain security.

-1. [!UICONTROL Save] the configuration and connect to the marketplace.
+1. [!UICONTROL Save] the configuration to connect to Walmart.

-   After connecting the Commerce store to marketplace, you can manage it from [!UICONTROL Channel Manager > Marketplace Stores].
+   After connecting successfully, you can manage the channel from [!UICONTROL Channel Manager > Marketplace Stores].

-   ![[!DNL Walmart Marketplace API key] configuration page](assets/walmart-api-key-management-form.png)
+   ![[!DNL Walmart Marketplace API key] configuration page](assets/manage-connected-stores.png)

 ### Troubleshoot connection issues